fiveisprime/az-login/README.md

         // complete the authentication process in the browser that will be launched }});

 * *subscriptionId* - The ID of the subscription that should be auto-selected for managing the Azure account.
-Setting this "disables" the logic for attempting to resolve a subscription ID automatically and/or prompting the user for a seelction.
+Setting this "disables" the logic for attempting to resolve a subscription ID automatically and/or prompting the user for a selection.

 * *tenantId* - The ID of the Azure Active Directory (AAD) tenant that the specified service principal is defined within.